 Pistol Permit/Handgun/Safety Course

-The next scheduled classes are Tuesday the 26th of August and the 23rd of September.
+The next scheduled classes are Tuesday 23 Sept, 28 Oct.
 Class size is limited to 12 students.
 Pre-registration is required, so register early to ensure a seat in the next class.
 Please contact any of the following for registration information: Mike Robinson or Chuck Griffin at 860-908-9571 or Walt Woycik at 860-884-1409.